-History & Culture
+History and Culture

-The islands were conquered by the Phoenicians around 2,000 BC, followed by the Carthaginians, Romans and Arabs respectively.
-The Order of Knights of St John ruled the islands from 1530 until 1798, building hospitals, palaces and churches, erecting extensive fortifications and generally boosting trade.
-A spate of attacks from the Ottomans culminated in a prolonged battle later known as The Great Siege of 1565.
+The Maltese islands were conquered by the Phoenicians around 2000BC, followed by the Carthaginians, Romans and Arabs respectively.
+The Order of Knights of St John arrived in the 1500s, ruling the islands until 1798.
+This was a time of great prosperity for the islands, and the Knights built hospitals, palaces and churches, erected extensive fortifications and generally boosted trade.
+The Knights are also known for leading Malta to victory in The Great Siege of 1565, when a spate of attacks from the Ottomans culminated in a prolonged battle that the Maltese won against all odds.

-In the course of WW2, the indomitable spirit shown by the Maltese led King George VI to award Malta the ultimate accolade of the George Cross, which is proudly displayed on the national flag to this day.
+Due to Malta’s strategically-important position in the Mediterranean Sea, the island became pivotal during the Second World War.
+The indomitable spirit shown by the Maltese during this time of great adversity led King George VI to award Malta the ultimate accolade of the George Cross, which is proudly displayed on the national flag to this day.

-More information on Malta’s history and heritage can be found on the official Visit Malta
+More information on Malta’s history and heritage can be found on the official Visit Malta website.